 Thank you for your interest in employment with Safe Shores.
 For additional information about a position and/or to apply, please click on the position title.

-This is an in-person position, subject to modification or hybrid work based on programmatic needs.
-The incumbent is required to participate in an on-call rotation for after-hours and weekend forensic interviewing and advocacy.
-This position is a mandated reporter for child abuse and neglect under District of Columbia Statute §4-1321.02.
+This position conducts forensic interviews with children and adolescents alleged to be victims of physical and/or sexual abuse or witnesses to violence and abuse, using research-based interview protocols and techniques in a developmentally appropriate manner to elicit truthful information.
+This position is performed in-person and requires being on-site 5 days per week.
+The incumbent is required to participate in an on-call rotation for after-hours and weekend forensic interviewing.
+This position is a mandated reporter for child abuse and neglect under District of Columbia Statute § 4-1321.02.

 Client Advocate